Sale and rent back schemes

 When you sign up to a private sale and rent back scheme, it's likely that your home will be rented back to you on the basis of a fixed term tenancy.
 When the fixed term tenancy comes to an end, it is usually very easy for your landlord to evict you, even if you've done nothing wrong.

-For more information about fixed term tenancies and other types of private tenancy agreements, see Renting from a private landlord.
+For more information about fixed term tenancies and other types of private tenancy agreements, see Check your tenancy type if you rent from a private landlord.

 Your entitlement to benefits may be affected

 If you sell your home but continue to live there and pay rent, you may not be entitled to Housing Benefit.

 Your entitlement to other means-tested benefits, such as income-based Jobseeker's Allowance and income–related Employment and Support Allowance, may also be affected.

 For more information about other types of means-tested benefits, see our Benefits section.

 For more information about Housing Benefit, see Help with your rent – Housing Benefit

 You should also think about getting independent financial advice.
 This will help to make sure you've thought carefully about how signing up to a sale and rent back scheme will affect your financial and housing situation in the longer term.

 - How to sort out your mortgage problems

 - What happens if your mortgage lender takes you to court